 Instructions As participants complete tasks in each area, use the following checklists to ensure all of the areas covered in the training are demonstrated correctly.
-Each participant should demonstrate profitiency in each area of the checklist before being certified as trained.
+Each participant should demonstrate proficiency in each area of the checklist before being certified as trained.

-- 1. Explain, discuss and put on your Personal Protective Equipment (PPE) for the job. - Hard hat for head protection - Hearing protection earmuffs or plugs Eye / Face Protection - safety glasses and/or logger type mesh screens - Leg Protection cut resistant chaps / long pants - Foot Protection steel toe / cut resistant boots - Hand Protection gloves - 2.
-Explain and discuss chainsaw maintenance and inspection as per the Chain Saw Maintenance section - Check the Guide bar and chain lubrication - Orleck the thore of and offen multichain Orleck the through the trigger cannot be pulled until the throttle trigger fockout is depressed.
-Orlean the chain brake and check that it engages and disengages properly. - Clean or replace the air filter as necessary.
-Check for damage and holes. - Usen or replace the armiter as necessary.
-Uncer for summage and noices.
-The guide bar should be turned daily.
+- ☐ Hard hat for head protection - ☐ Eye / Face Protection safety glasses and/or logger type mesh screens - ☐ Foot Protection steel toe / cut resistant boots - Explain and discuss chainsaw maintenance and inspection as per the Chain Saw Maintenance section - ☐ Check the Guide har and chain lubrication - Check the throttle trigger for smooth operation.
+Be sure the trigger cannot be pulled until the throttle trigger lockout is depressed. - Clean the chain brake and check that it engages and disengages properly. - ☐ Clean or replace the air filter as necessary.
+Check for damage and holes. - Use no replace the air ritler is necessary, Ones, to raiming and noise.
+The guide be should be turned daily.
 Check the chain oil hole in the bar to be sure it is not clogged.
-Clean the bar grooker.
+Clean the bar growe.
 Lubricate the sprocket tip on the bar.
 Check the chain oiler to be sure the bar and chain receive proper lubrication. - Sharpen the saw chain and check its tension and condition.
 Check the sprocket for wear; replace if necessary. - Check the starter cord and assembly for damage and wear.
 Clean the air intake slots on the starter housing. - If necessary, retighten loose nuts and screws, using proper tools and taking care not to damage threads or crack casings.